The St. Olav Ways to Trondheim

 What does the name mean?

 The medieval tradition of pilgrimage has once again become popular in recent times, among both religious people, history enthusiasts, and hikers.
-The St. Olav Ways are the collective term of the roads and paths that pilgrims follow to Nidaros Cathedral, St. Olav's burial place, in Trondheim city.
+Pilegrimsleden is the collective term of the routes and paths that pilgrims follow to Nidaros Cathedral, St. Olav's burial place, in Trondheim city.

 There are nine different paths trough Norway, and each one has its own name.
 Gudbrandsdalsleden, the most poular route that goes from the capital Oslo to Trondheim, got it's name from Gudbrandsdalen, a great valley it passes through.